thundercore/developers-portal/docs-en/financial-service-landscape.md

 _If you don’t have any crypto_

 * If you want to start exploring the ThunderCore ecosystem with TT,

-  1. [TTGet](https://indacoin.io/buy-thundertoken-with-card) - To get TT with credit card (supports Visa, Mastercard, and JCB)
-     * Refer to [TTGet](https://indacoin.io/buy-thundertoken-with-card) and enable the Web3 wallet (such as MetaMask) to start
-     * Check out the `How to buy` to learn more about TTGet
-     * Click `Buy now` will auto-connect with your MetaMask
-     * Select the package that you want to purchase
-     * Check out the [FAQ](https://ttget.appcenter.games/) if you have other questions about TTGet
-  2. [IndaCoin](https://indacoin.io/buy-thundertoken-with-card) - To get TT with a credit card or debit card instantly (not available for locations such as the US, China, Japan, etc.)
+  1. [IndaCoin](https://indacoin.io/buy-thundertoken-with-card) - To get TT with a credit card or debit card instantly (not available for locations such as the US, China, Japan, etc.)

 * If you don’t have any TT or TT20 tokens,
 You can buy them via a crypto exchange (eg. Huobi, Upbit) or you can get them via OTC.